 - Starting Aug.
 1, city councils and county commissions in wet areas can authorize Sunday alcohol sales by ordinance, resolution or referendum without first seeking legislative approval.
 Learn more.

 - The Alabama Woman, Infants and Children (WIC) supplemental foods program is transitioning from a paper-based to an electronic-based delivery system known as eWIC.
-South Alabama is the last region of the state to begin the transition.
-That section of the state begins using the electronic system Aug.
+South Alabama was the last region of the state to begin the transition.
+That section of the state began using the electronic system Aug.
 5. Learn more.

 - As of Sept.
 1, misrepresenting a pet as a service animal or an animal-in-training in public spaces or housing accommodations could be subject to a criminal penalty in Alabama.
 Learn more.

 - New standards for making interchangeable biosimilar substitutions for biologic medicines takes effect Sept.
 1 in Alabama.
 Learn more about this and other pharmacy-related laws.